godotengine/godot-docs/tutorials/scripting/gdscript/warning_system.rst

    As shown in the image above, you must enable **Advanced Settings** in order to see the GDScript section.

 You can find a list of warnings for the active GDScript file in the script editor's status bar.
-The example below has 3 warnings:
+The example below has 2 warnings:

 .. figure:: img/typed_gdscript_warning_example.png
    :alt: Warning system example

    Warning system example

-To ignore specific warnings in one file, insert a special comment of the form ``# warning-ignore:warning-id``, or click on the ignore link to the right of the warning's description.
-Godot will add a comment above the corresponding line and the code won't trigger the corresponding warning
+To ignore specific warnings in one file, insert an annotation of the form ``@warning_ignore(warning_id)``, or click on the ignore link to the left of the warning's entry.
+Godot will add an annotation above the corresponding line and the code won't trigger the corresponding warning
 anymore: